KiranWells/micro-nord-tc-colors/help/nordcolors.md

 Due to the way micro currently works (or at least my understanding of it), you will need to run the `nordsetup` command once after installation to move the colorscheme files to the correct location.
 This will manually create the colorschemes directory and move all four themes over.

+After running this command, you can optionally remove the nord colors plugin, and the colorschemes should remain.
+After updating the plugin, you will need to run the command again; if the theme files are unchanged, remove them and run the command again.

 ### Why do the colors look off?

 The truecolor schemes require micro to be started with the environment variable "MICRO_TRUECOLOR" equal to 1 or true.
 For these, make sure you do: